fiyinfoluwaafol/Photo-Scavenger-Hunt/README.md

 **PhotoScavengerHunt** is an app that allows users to complete scavenger hunt tasks by attaching photos to them.
 Users can view a list of tasks, mark them as complete by adding a photo, and track where each photo was taken using location data displayed on a map.

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays list of hard-coded tasks
+- [x] App displays list of hard-coded tasks
-- [ ] When a task is tapped it navigates the user to a task detail view
+- [x] When a task is tapped it navigates the user to a task detail view
 - [ ] When user adds photo to complete the tasks, it marks the task as complete
 - [ ] When adding photo of task, the location is added
 - [ ] User returns to home page (list of tasks) and the status of your task is updated to complete